 - Option 2: Alternatively, fold the gap, iron to match the neighbouring edges, and topstitch a narrow line around the bandana, inset from the edge.
 See additional example below.

 In the years since writing this post, I’ve gotten a lot more confident with my sewing.
 Nowadays, I almost always topstitch.
 It gives a slightly more finished look if making a similar style of bandana.
 But it’s still totally optional and the bandanas look great without it.
 We’re still using these birthday bandanas and they look perfect after several years of celebrations, drool, and washing.

-More DIY Reversible Dog Bandada Options and Ideas
+More DIY Reversible Dog Bandana Options and Ideas

 Additional DIY Reversible Dog Bandana Step-By-Step Sewing Photos

-The collage below was added after we made some reversible dog bandanas using Canada fabric gifted from my Canadian family (thanks Mom and Dad!).
-I took the extra step-by-step photos for this post while making them to show the fold-over method.
+The collage below was added after we made some reversible Canada Day dog bandanas using some themed fabric gifted from my Canadian family.
+Thanks, Mom and Dad!
+I took the extra step-by-step photos for this post while making the bandanas to show the fold-over square method instead of the triangles shown above.
 The bandanas are made the same way as our birthday bandanas, but with a single folded-over square instead of two separate triangles of fabric.
 The rest of the DIY is the same, although I topstitched these bandanas as a final finishing step (optional, as noted above).

 Alternative Seam Finishing Ideas